-But a long hike, no matter how beautiful the views may be, can turn sour when your feet begin to complain with blisters and rubbing shoes.
-Even the best hiking boots in the world won’t save your tootsies if you haven’t got the right walking socks on underneath!
+But a long hike, no matter how beautiful the views may be, can turn sour when your feet begin to complain of blisters and rubbing shoes.
+Even the best hiking boots in the world won’t save your tootsies if you haven’t got the right walking socks underneath!
 (Just like you can’t pull off the perfect dress without great underwear!)
 It’s all about the preparation, and socks shouldn’t be overlooked!

 Hiking socks are designed to be cushioned in the right places, stopping the rubbing and helping to relieve pressure from all those hours of walking.
 Most often, they are made of merino wool for their great temperature regulation properties and sweat-wicking abilities too, meaning they are a winner, no matter the season.

 Also, if you get a decent pair, they will last longer between washes.
 Realistically you can’t take eight pairs of thick wool hiker socks on a week-long hiking trip (that’s half of your backpack space already taken up!).